 Why Should I Be Concerned About It?

-Thyroid hormones affect nearly all of the organs in the body; therefore, thyroid disease often causes secondary problems with blood pressure, maintenance of bodyweight, heart disease and kidneys to name some common side effects.
+Thyroid hormones affect nearly all of the organs in the body.
+As such, thyroid disease often causes secondary problems with blood pressure, maintenance of bodyweight, heart disease and kidneys to name some common side effects.

 What Are The Signs Of Feline Hyperthyroidism?